 Automated customer service will help to improve conversion and onboarding while reducing churn.
 At minimum, the output achieved through automated drip campaigns will be a series of knowledge base articles or a combination of both.

-Your knowledge base is a key part of your automated self-service strategy.
+Your knowledge base software is a key part of your automated self-service strategy.
 Especially in SaaS, customers are a do-it-yourself kind of breed.
 They’re smart enough to solve problems themselves – just give them the tools.

 This means you can scale your SaaS almost infinitely – as much as your software allows – because you don’t need to increase your support headcount.